huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 groups: stub to recursive resolver, recursive resolver to authoritative server, and server to server.
-This design focuses only on the "stub to recursive resolver" scenario following the approach taken in [@?RFC7858] and [@!I-D.ietf-dprive-dtls-and-tls-profiles].
+This design focuses only on the "stub to recursive resolver" scenario following the approach taken in [@?RFC7858] and [@!RFC8310].

 QUESTION: Should this document specify any aspects of configuration of discoverability differently to DNS/TLS?

 No attempt is made to address the recursive to authoritative scenarios.
 Authoritative resolvers are discovered dynamically through NS records.
-It is noted that at the time of writing work is ongoing in the DPRIVE working group to attempt to address the analogous problem for DNS/TLS [@?I-D.bortzmeyer-dprive-step-2].
+It is noted that at the time of writing work is ongoing in the DPRIVE working group to attempt to address the analogous problem for DNS/TLS [@?I-D.bortzmeyer-dprive-resolver-to-auth].
 In the absence of an agreed way for authoritative to signal support for QUIC transport, recursive resolvers would have to resort to some trial and error process.
 At this stage of QUIC deployment, this would be mostly errors, and does not seem attractive.
 This could change in the future.

 The DNS protocol is also used for zone transfers.
 In the zone transfer scenario ([@?RFC5936]), the client emits a single AXFR query, and the server responds with a series of AXFR responses.
 This creates a unique profile, in which a query results in several responses.
 Supporting that profile would complicate the mapping of DNS queries over QUIC streams.
 Zone transfers are not used in the stub to recursive scenario that is the focus here, and seem to be currently well served by the DNS over TCP (DNS/TCP).
 There is no attempt to support them in this proposed mapping of DNS to QUIC.

 ## Provide DNS Privacy

-DNS privacy considerations are described in [@?RFC7626].  [@?RFC7858] defines how to mitigate some of these issues by transmitting DNS messages over TLS and TCP and [@!I-D.ietf-dprive-dtls-and-tls-profiles] specifies Strict and Opportunistic Usage Profiles for DNS/TLS including how stub resolvers can authenticate recursive resolvers.
+DNS privacy considerations are described in [@?RFC7626]. [@?RFC7858] defines how to mitigate some of these issues by transmitting DNS messages over TLS and TCP and [@!RFC8310] specifies Strict and Opportunistic Usage Profiles for DNS/TLS including how stub resolvers can authenticate recursive resolvers.

 QUIC connection setup includes the negotiation of security parameters using TLS, as specified in [@!I-D.ietf-quic-tls], enabling encryption of the QUIC transport.
-Transmitting DNS messages over QUIC will provide essentially the same privacy protections as [@?RFC7858] and [@!I-D.ietf-dprive-dtls-and-tls-profiles].
+Transmitting DNS messages over QUIC will provide essentially the same privacy protections as [@?RFC7858] and [@!RFC8310].
 Further discussion on this is provided in (#privacy-considerations).

 ## Design for Minimum Latency